isomerpages/ogp-buildforgood/index.md

       image: /images/projects.png
   - infopic:
       title: Join us at our finale!
-      description: Watch the teams pitch their ideas to the judging panel and vote for your favourite projects.
+      description: Watch the teams pitch their ideas to the judging panel and find out which teams will receive sponsorship.
       button: sign up now
       url: /finale
       alt: Image alt text